The 2008 Perseid Meteor Shower

 (Note: In the narrative that follows, all times are local.
 For instance, 9:00 pm means 9:00 pm in your time zone, where you live. )

 "Earthgrazers are long, slow and colorful; they are among the most beautiful of meteors," says Cooke.
 He cautions that an hour of watching may net only a few of these at most, but seeing even one can make the whole night worthwhile.

 A warm summer night.
 Bright meteors skipping overhead.
 And the peak is yet to come.
 What could be better?

-The answer lies halfway up the southern sky: Jupiter and the gibbous Moon converge on August 11th and 12th for a close encounter in the constellation Sagittarius:.
-It's a grand sight visible even from light-polluted cities.
+The answer lies halfway up the southern sky: Jupiter and the gibbous Moon converge on August 11th and 12th for a close encounter in the constellation Sagittarius:

 For a while the beautiful Moon will interfere with the Perseids, lunar glare wiping out all but the brightest meteors.
 Yin-yang.
 The situation reverses itself at 2 am on Tuesday morning, August 12th, when the Moon sets and leaves behind a dark sky for the Perseids.
 The shower will surge into the darkness, peppering the sky with dozens and perhaps hundreds of meteors until dawn.